Andersclark/ReactFour/README.md

 ## About

 This is a simple Connect Four-game written in React.
-I've been tinkering on this as my sandbox while learning React so apologies for redundancy, over-complicated expressions and the mix of old and new syntax etc.
+I've been tinkering on this as my sandbox while learning React so apologies for redundancy, over-complicated expressions and the mix of old and new syntax etc. This is in no way my attempt at writing top-level React-code.
+It's me playing, learning, trying things out etc.

 ## How to